 As Covid-19 forces professionals around the world to work from home, Japan has slowly embraced these new working conditions as they have been forced to re-examine the way they operate.
 Ranked last among developed markets by the OECD for work-life balance, this shift to more remote work could be widespread and enduring.

-Everise recognizes this shift, which is why we launched GBJ Services, a sister company to Globee, to assist with customer service to innovative enterprise companies in Japan.
-Currently we are recruiting hundreds of staff who work exclusively in their homes.
+Everise recognizes this shift, which is why we are helping innovative enterprises make it as well.
+Currently, we are recruiting hundreds of staff who work exclusively in their homes.

 Our award-winning work-at-home model has already been adopted and proven in other markets.
-For example, in Malaysia, Globee currently employs hundreds of high performing Japanese customer support champions who work from their homes.
+For example, in Malaysia, we currently employ hundreds of high performing Japanese customer support champions who work from their homes.